powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 This property indicates the type of short circuit study.
 It can be:
 - `SUB_TRANSIENT`: it is the first stage of the short circuit, right when the fault happens.
 The subtransient reactance of generators will be used.
-- `TRANSIENT`: the second stage of the short circuit, before the system stabilize.
+- `TRANSIENT`: the second stage of the short circuit, before the system stabilizes.
 The transient reactance of generators will be used.
-- `STEADY_STATE`: the last stage, once every transient effects are gone.
+- `STEADY_STATE`: the last stage, once all transient effects are gone.
 The default value is `TRANSIENT`.
 The transient and subtransient reactance of the generators are stored in the [short circuit generator extension.](../../grid/model/extensions.md#generator-short-circuit)

 **with-voltage-result**